Recoskie/AI-Matrix/README.md

 ### seq:
   >
-  > Any set of data solved as powers will only solve properly if it is plus one number higher than the number of sumitations inside one another, or largest power in an given set.
+  > Any set of data solved as powers will only solve properly if it is plus one number higher than the number of summations inside one another, or largest power in an given set.
 Basically X to the power of 7 will only solve properly as 8 numbers as there are 7 sum-able multiplies.
 The set can be an combination of any powers lower than 7 multiplied, or divided by any size, and you will only need 8 numbers to solve to the last multiply in the set.
 You can go higher than 8 numbers, but all that will happen is that the numbers in the set higher up will cancel out when the last sum to the last multiple is calculated.
   >
 ### geo:
   >